Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

 \subsection{Study Protocol}

-We conducted interviews with participants, in which they were provided with prompt scenarios related to their specific domain.
-The participants were then asked to set evaluation criteria that would be used to assess LLM outputs.
+We conducted interviews with both domain experts and lay user participants to create and refine evaluation criteria.
+Domain experts were provided with prompt scenarios related to their specific fields, while lay users were presented with scenarios in nutrition or math pedagogy that mirrored the kinds of services they had previously received.
+The interviews lasted 1.5 hours and were conducted over Zoom.
+Before starting the study, we explained to participants that evaluation criteria should be created to serve as `rules' or `guidelines' to standardize information that they would expect in an output, and also to be used to evaluate the quality of outputs.
+Participants independently generated evaluation criteria in two separate phases:

+\begin{enumerate} \item \textbf{Initial Criteria Creation (\textit{a priori}):} Participants were first presented with an LLM prompt scenario and asked to read it over.
+We asked the participant to think about how they would like the prompt to be answered.
+We asked all the participants questions such as \textit{``What specific type of information should be included?''} The participants then created evaluation criteria that we labeled as \textit{a priori}. \item \textbf{Criteria Refinement (\textit{a posteriori}):} After developing the \textit{a priori} criteria, participants were presented with three different LLM-generated outputs related to the prompt scenario.
+They reviewed each output and considered whether or not their \textit{a priori} criteria applied.
+The participants noted aspects of the outputs that they liked, disliked, or would change and were asked to either refine their \textit{a priori} criteria or add additional criteria.
+We labeled all refined or added criteria as \textit{a posteriori}. \end{enumerate}

+These LLM prompt scenarios and generated outputs were used in the evaluation process to allow participants to directly consider the constraints and expected behavior of the LLM.
+Each participant evaluated the same set of 3 scenarios and 3 corresponding outputs to allow for a comparative analysis of criteria development across participants.
 To mitigate potential learning effects and order bias, we counterbalanced the prompt scenarios across participants.
-This means that each participant received the scenarios in a different order, ensuring that no single scenario was consistently presented first.
-For example, if one participant started with Scenario 1, another participant might begin with Scenario 2 or 3.
+This means that each participant received the scenarios in a different order to ensure that no single scenario was consistently presented first.
 Additionally, the LLM outputs were randomized to prevent any bias associated with the sequence of outputs.
-The interviews lasted 1.5 hours and were conducted over Zoom.
+Participants typically spent approximately 10 minutes in the \textit{a priori} phase and approximately 15 minutes in the \textit{a posteriori} phase, totaling approximately 25 minutes evaluating each of the three scenarios.